Macroscaphitidae: Morphology

 Due to the scarce amount of fossils found of members of Macroscaphitidae, final remarks about their morphology are difficult to infer.
 Additionally, just few fossils have been preserved entirely.
 Nevertheless, a couple of specimens suggest that a wide range of sizes, up to tens of centimeters (e.g. Macroscaphites yuani, see picture at the top).
-While the general anatomy of members of Macroscaphitidae is supposed to largely follow the one of homomorphic ammonites (i.e. aragonitic shell, supposedly complex suture lines etc.) much remains yet unknown, due to the small number of specimens.
-However, some complete specimens infer that the shells of Macroscaphites can be more or less divided into three parts: the planispirally coiled phragmocone (as in homomorphic ammonites), a straight part of the living chamber and a hook with an almnost 180 degree bend at the end where the aperture is located.
+However, some complete specimens infer that the shells of Macroscaphites can be more or less divided into three parts: the planispirally coiled phragmocone (as in homomorphic ammonites), a straight part of the living chamber and a hook with an almost 180 degree bend at the end where the aperture is located.
 Apart from that little is known about further morphological features.

 Life and ecology

 It is likely that Macroscaphites lived similar to other, better known, heteromorphic ammonites.
 One assumption is that the whole living chamber was filled with the softbody to deduce the center of mass and buoyancy of the ammonite.
 This commonly used model suggests for hetermorphic ammonites that the center of mass lies vertically below the center of buoyancy (to keep the animal stable in the water column) and thus predicts that the aperture of Macroscaphites was probably facing upwards.
 In addition to that it has been proposed for other heteromorphic ammonites that there was a second stable position with the aperture tilted toward the sea floor to prey on bottom dwellers.
 However, this remains controversial for Macroscaphitidae since e.g. specimens of Macroscaphites yuani suggest an aperture facing towards the phragmocone, a so-called ancyclocone, and thus preventing it from being tilted towards the sea floor.
 Thus the exact feeding behavior of Macroscaphites remains unknown.
 While it is proposed that members of Macroscaphitidae were fast-moving nektonic carnivores due to there hydrodynamic anatomy, studies of other heteromorphic ammonites suggest a rather nektobenthonic lifestyle.
 Foraminifera, crustaceans and ostracods found in the guts of some species provide evidence that some heteromorphic ammonites fed on benthic animals, making a epifaunal lifestyle rather likely.
 Furthermore, all heteromorphic ammonite lack the hyponomic sinus e.g. found in recent Nautilius that is used for manoeuvreable jetting, thus making a comparable lifestyle to Nautilus unlikely.
 In addition most fossil remnants of heteromorphic ammonites, including those of the Macroscaphitidae, were found in clay or marl rather than sandy facies suggesting a substrate dependend lifestyle.
 It was thus concluded that probably most heteromorphic ammonites, including Macroscaphitidae were bottom dwelling, like a small octopus with a mobile burrow.